joonas-fi/joonas.fi/blog/_posts/2020/2020-03-21-covid-19-and-the-worlds-refusal-to-blame-china.md

 To summarize that video:

-- The meat markets (called "wet markets") have very unhygienic conditions where the animals' cages are stacked on top of each other, where the animals are **forced to shit, piss and bleed on top of each other**.
+- The meat markets (called "wet markets") have very unhygienic conditions where the animals' cages are stacked on top of each other, where they are made to **shit, piss and bleed on top of each other**.
+  * A great way to spread diseases.
+  * Also very cruel.
-- Wildlife farming industry industrialized, which increases the chances diseases spreading because the animals are in small cages close to each other.
+- Wildlife farming industry industrialized, which increases the chances of diseases spreading because the animals are in small cages close to each other.
-- China knows it's dangerous and tried to ban wildlife meats, but the elite successfully lobbied against it.
+- China knows it's dangerous and banned wildlife meats before
+  * But the elite successfully lobbied it back.

 The description has a great summary of what happened: